caktus/guidebook/docs/RDS.md

 accessing its databases.
 That user does not have privileges to create databases or users, or to access other databases.
-The goal is that even if a server of that site or project is compromised, there should not be any credentials on that server that could access any other site\'s or project\'s data, or mess up anything else on the RDS instance.
+The goal is that even if a server of that site or project is compromised, there should not be any credentials on that server that could access any other site's or project's data, or mess up anything else on the RDS instance.

-We also store each of these separate Postgres user\'s credentials in Lastpass in a shared folder associated with the corresponding client and project.
+We also store each of these separate Postgres user's credentials in Lastpass in a shared folder associated with the corresponding client and project.

-If a single site/project uses multiple databases, it is up to the developers\' discretion whether to set up multiple users or a single user.
+If a single site/project uses multiple databases, it is up to the developers' discretion whether to set up multiple users or a single user.
 However, using multiple users from the same site does not appear to add any security over using a single user, since all the credentials in use will be available on the servers.